regolith-linux/regolith-linux.github.io/configuring.md

 #include ".Xresources.d/gnome"

 ! -- Policy
 !
-Add the following line to your ~/.Xresources file to prevent further ! updates to your configuration, and set the value to false.
-Note this ! may break your UI if backwards incompatible changes are added in the future. regolith.policy.update: true
+Move the following line to your ~/.Xresources file and set the ! value to false to prevent further updates to your configuration !
+Note this may break your UI if backwards incompatible changes ! are added in the future. regolith.policy.update: true

 ```